$A_{\textrm{CP}}[D_{(s)}^{0,+} \to V \gamma]$ from Large ${\cal O}_8$: Introduction

 could account for the central number in \eqref{eq:CPex}.
-One has to bear in mind that \eqref{eq:NC8} is due to NF and could easily be out by a few factors.
-Following the literature we shall take ${\rm Im}[C_8^{(')NP}] = 0.4 \cdot 10^{-2}$ as a reference value, which is two to three orders of magnitude above the SM-value for $C_8$, c.f. appendix \ref{app:Ceff}, and suppressed by an additional factor $m_u/m_c$ in the case of $C_8'$.
+One has to bear in mind that \eqref{eq:NC8} is due to NF and could easily be out by factors of a few.
+We take

+as our reference value which is consistent with \cite{Giudice:2012qq} after adjusting to the current experimental value \eqref{eq:CPex}.
+This value is at least two to three orders of magnitude above the SM-value for $C_8$, cf. \APP~\ref{app:Ceff}, and additionally suppressed by $m_u/m_c$ $C_8'$.